atsushieno/aap-juce/docs/PROJUCER.md

 In any case, before performing this task, you need this "modified" version of the `.jucer` file.
 This work is too verbose to explain here.
 I wrote the details later in this README ("Rewriting .jucer file for AAP").

 Once you are done with the modified .jucer file, you still need `aap_metadata.xml` for your project.
-IF everything works fine, it can be achieved by `make update-aap-metadata` or `make update-aap-metadata-cmake` to generate it (explained later too), but it requires independent desktop build and may often fail, depending on your project. **It is much easier if you manually fill the metadata**.
-If you still decided to run the generator, then copy it somewhere with some identical name, typically under `apps`.
-`make copy-and-patch-app-sources` will copy it if the file is appropriately specified in `Makefile` and it indeed exists.
+As of aap-juce 0.5.0, you are supposed to create the file manually - it would be actually copying the file from some existing project, and adjust the metadata content for your need.
+For Projucer-based projects, it is usually placed at `apps/XXX.aap_metadata.xml` (where `XXX` should be your project name).

 After these tasks, you are ready to run `make copy-and-patch-app-sources` for your own port.